PENDULUM PUBLICATIONS

 Sophia Metcalfe - Memoirs of a lady watchmaker

 Sophia Metcalfe, born 1881, was the daughter of Ralph Metcalfe watchmaker and jeweller at 168 Scotswood Road, Newcastle and apprenticed to her father 1895-1899.
-She married John William Clark of Crawcrook whose family were also watchmakers.

 "Now I will commence at the beginning of my apprenticeship at 14 years of age.
 I was never idle one moment and we were always busy.
 At that particular time.....Read More